Misty Programming Language:

 function_value(arguments)

 The parens can contain zero or more expressions whose values will be passed to the function as parameters.
 Each value will be assigned to a named parameter.
 Parameters that do not have values will be initialized to null.
-If there are too many parameters, then it fails
+If there are too many arguments, then the excess arguments are ignored, but they are still evaluated.

-Failures are interruptions to the normal flow of a program.
-They can be viewed in two parts: the fail, which interrupts the current operation, and the handling of the fail.
-Failures should not be used for ordinary outcomes.
-Failures should only be used for emergencies or unexpected situations.
+Disrupts are interruptions to the normal flow of a program.
+They can be viewed in two parts: the disrupt, which interrupts the current operation, and the handling of the disruption.
+Disrupts should not be used for ordinary outcomes.
+Disrupts should only be used for emergencies or unexpected situations.

-The fail statement is like the return statement in that it stops the processing of the current function.
-However, instead of transferring control back to the calling function, control goes to a failure handler.
-If there isn't ultimately a failure handler, then the actor fails.
+The disrupt statement is like the return statement in that it stops the processing of the current function.
+However, instead of transferring control back to the calling function, control goes to a disruption part.
+If there isn't ultimately a disruption part, then the process halts.

-A function can have an optional failure handler.
+A function can have an optional disruption part.

 statements